 The piece de resistance was our dolly zoom shot at the very end.
 (This one goes out to all the film nerds.)

-We knew we wanted to try a dolly zoom because it’s one of the most classic in-camera effects used to make audiences feel unsettled.
-Popularized by Alfred Hitchcock in Vertigo, the dolly zoom involves zooming out with your camera lens to affect the angle of view, while simultaneously pushing the physical camera body forward on a dolly (or vice versa).
+We knew we wanted to try a dolly zoom because it’s one of the most classic in-camera effects that make audiences feel unsettled.
+Popularized by Alfred Hitchcock in Vertigo, the dolly zoom involves zooming out with your camera lens to affect the angle of view while simultaneously pushing the physical camera body forward on a dolly (or vice versa).
 We used a slider instead of a dolly, and if you don’t have either, you can use a skateboard or something similar that will move smoothly while supporting your camera.

 The result is a stomach-turning, field-of-vision warping as seen in Jaws.

-An important piece of the puzzle to making “Unknown” believable was the Photoshopped screen views of Slack, Zoom, email, and phone notifications.
+An essential piece of the puzzle to making “Unknown” believable was the Photoshopped screen views of Slack, Zoom, email, and phone notifications.
 It’s possible to add screen inserts to your video in post-production, but in this case, we chose to have them on screen for the actual shoot.
 Our creative director Blake Smith explains, “I chose to create the inserts and have them [on device screens] during the filming was to avoid breaking the reality of the story.
 It also helped our talent during the acting process.”

 The Best Lighting for Scary Movies

 Light, and often lack of light, can be used in some very creative ways within the thriller and horror genre.
 For example, The Blair Witch Project is known for its distinct lack of light.
 The darkness limits visibility for the viewer, putting them in a similar position to the characters.
 Missing information puts people on edge.
 On the other hand, 2019’s Midsommar takes place on a bright sunny day.
 The bright light and use of color reinforce the theme that something truly evil can lurk underneath a cheery facade.